dazdaz/azure-aks/README.md

 ## Procedure to reboot VM's within the agent pool
 ```
 kubectl get nodes
-# Prevent new pods from being scheduled onto node (drain)
+# Prevent new pods from being scheduled onto node (cordon)
 kubectl cordon <NODE_NAME>
-# Gracefully terminate all pods on the node while marking the node as unschedulable:
+# Drain - Gracefully terminate all pods on the node while marking the node as unschedulable:
 # If your daemonsets are non-critical pods such as monitoring agents then ignore-daemonsets
 kubectl drain <NODE_NAME> --ignore-daemonsets --force